 The World Bank calculated that the Ebola outbreak in 2015 reduced Liberian GDP by 3.4%.
 Sierra Leone’s growth expectations were also reduced from 11.3% in annual GDP growth to 7.0%.
 For both nations agriculture was hard hit resulting in increased food prices, food hoarding and farming desertion in fear of contracting the disease.

 It is too early to accurately predict the impact of COVID-19.
 But, widespread panic and “aversion behavior” to avoid catching the virus, both voluntary and imposed, have resulted in one of the worst weeks in both US and European stock market histories.
 But the impact spans much further.
 Decreased and restricted travel and other broader social restrictions have hit airlines, tourism industries and small and medium businesses across all corners of the globe.
-Where available capital in developed nations may once have been readily invested into development projects, the economic impact of the virus will deem the funds necessary for developed nation’s own economic recovery after the virus subsides.
+Where available capital in developed nations may once have been readily invested into development projects, the economic impact of the pandemic will deem the funds necessary for developed nation’s own economic recovery after the virus subsides.

 Estimates of the economic impact of COVID-19 vary significantly.
 Bloomberg has predicted that it could bring the world economy to a standstill, costing it $2.7 trillion.
 The OECD however, has suggested that the disease may consequently only half global economic growth.